StockSharp/AlgoTrading/Designer/Gallery/Schemas/ATR_Range/README.md

 - The formula block computes the absolute difference between the two closes, and a comparison holds it against the ATR to decide whether the move is wide enough.
 - Two comparisons of the same pair of closes give the direction, and one comparison of the position against a zero constant keeps the entries from stacking.
 - Each logical AND joins range, direction and the flat position, and triggers one open-position block; the two moving average comparisons trigger the close-position blocks directly, since the direction of a close-position block already decides which side it may close.
-- The C# original only measures every fifth candle, over windows that do not overlap, and freezes the reference price on the bar in between.
-That modulo counter has no equivalent block, so the diagram uses a sliding window instead and checks on every candle, which produces more signals than the original.
+- The diagram uses a sliding lookback window and checks the range on every candle.
-- The five hundred bar pause the original keeps after every trade is dropped for the same reason, and the diagram runs on the five minute candles the gallery history is shipped in rather than the one minute candles of the C# code.
+- It runs on the five-minute candles supplied with the gallery history.

 ## Usage